Mayflower: Legacy

-With twenty Mayflower historical societies throughout the country, the celebration was expected to last during much of 1920.
-As a result of World War I ending a few years earlier, the original plan to hold a world's fair in its honor was canceled.
+With 20 Mayflower historical societies throughout the country, the celebration was expected to last throughout 1920.
+A world's fair to commemorate the anniversary had been planned years earlier but was canceled in the aftermath of World War I.

-The government issued a Pilgrim Tercentenary half dollar, which portrays the ship on its reverse and passenger William Bradford on its obverse.
+The US Mint issued a Pilgrim Tercentenary half dollar that portrays the ship on its reverse and Bradford on its obverse.